mesegirones/ai-exercise/README.md

 ```

 ## Description
-This project pretends to be a chat where given a sentence or a question from a user input, the system respond with a short fun fact from the main topic of the input and using the same slang an language than the one used by de user.
+This project pretends to be a chat where given a sentence or a question from a user input, the system responds with a short fun fact from the main topic of the input using the same slang and language than the one used by the user.

 ## Future imporvements
-For now, the project dosn't handel user data, although in the chat input there is parameter for the user id.
+For now, the project doesn't handel user data, although in the chat input there is parameter for the user id.
 A future improvement could be the user management, and saving all the topics the user has commented, in order to offer more user appealing fun facts.

 ## Aditional information
 As required, the project is containerised.
 I tried my best in this part but it's not my key point.